kmomar1/SER516-Java-Defects-Detector/README.md

 - Navigate to the root of the project and make sure the docker-compose file is there
 - run `compose up --build` to run both the backend and the frontend
+- Open a browser and type http://localhost:3000 to access the frontend

+> [!NOTE]
-- Open a browser and type http://localhost:3000 to access the frontend **Note** Port 3000 is needed to run the frontend and 8080 to run the backend
+> Port 3000 is needed to run the frontend and 8080 to run the backend